vegaprotocol/documentation/docs/releases/overview.md

 #### New features: Core

 #### Block explorer APIs
-In order to support the block explorer being able to list transactions and provide a good user experience around searching with transaction ids, a service and new APIs have been implemented.
-Using the Postgres Tendermint indexer was resulting in datanode stability issues and in some cases affecting core node stability.
-This new service and APIs will allow good user experiences to be built in front end block explorer applications.
+To support the block explorer to list transactions and provide a good user experience, a service and new APIs have been implemented.
 This work was carried out in [6163 ↗](https://github.com/vegaprotocol/vega/issues/6163)

 #### New features: Data node